 The global situation remains volatile and it is impossible to predict accurately the ongoing impact on material and product prices.
-Beyond the escalation in Ukraine, tension between the US and China and genuine concerns about UK Conformity Assessment (UKCA) marking implementation limiting availability at the start of 2023 as manufacturers struggle to get products tested in a compliant fashion in time and guidance remains unclear.
+Beyond the escalation in Ukraine, tension between the US and China and genuine concerns about UK Conformity Assessment (UKCA).

 Logistical and Freight Challenges

 Beyond supply and demand, inflation and availability problems has been further compounded by a number of issues related to freight and logistics, in 2021 we had the Suez Canal logjam, Brexit and pandemic uncertainty.
 An ongoing shortage of lorry drivers has also been reported and has put upward pressure on transport costs.
-Whilst shipping freight prices have started to ease in 2022, the invasion of Ukraine has pushed up fuel prices.
+Whilst shipping freight prices did ease in 2022, the invasion of Ukraine has pushed up fuel prices.